compsci320/campuswire-stats/README.md

 # How To Use Our Website

 ## Trends Page
+You can view the trends page by clicking the "Trend" tab on the left.

+In the trend page, you will find a bar

 ## Engagement Page
 You can view the engagement page by clicking the "Engagement" tab on the left.